Security-Onion-Solutions/securityonion-docs/architecture.rst

 ~~~~~~~~~~~

 -  Recommended deployment type
--  Consists of a master server, one or more forward nodes, and one or more storage nodes.
+-  Consists of a management server, one or more forward nodes, and one or more search nodes.

 .. image:: images/elastic-architecture/distributed.png
    :target: https://github.com/Security-Onion-Solutions/securityonion-docs/raw/master/images/elastic-architecture/distributed.png